 One of the best places in Coron for sunset is Mt.
 Tapyas.
-After climbing the 700+ stairs to the top you’ll be rewarded with stunning views of Coron with the sun setting behind the islands directly in front of Coron town.
+After climbing the 700+ stairs to the top, you’ll be rewarded with stunning views of Coron, with the sun setting behind the islands directly in front of Coron town.

 Mt.
 Tapyas History

-The mountain allegedly got its name from WWII, when Japanese Soldiers were hiding on the hill when US fighter Pilots bombed it knocking off part of the top.
+The mountain allegedly got its name from WWII, when Japanese Soldiers were hiding on the hill when US fighter pilots bombed it, knocking off part of the top.
 Tapyas means to chip or cut in the local dialect.

 Also known as Coron Hill, Mt.
-Tapyas falls short of most definitions of a mountain, it still gives one of the best views in Coron.
+Tapyas falls short of most definitions of a mountain, but it still gives one of the best views in Coron.